How to Insert a Musical Score in a Blog or Webpage easily (Step by Step)

 - if you allow the score to be copied.

-Then, the next dialog lets you specify the legal information concerning the score.
-It is important to precise if your work is original or not, for copyright infringement reasons.
+Then, the following dialog lets you specify the legal information concerning the score.
+It is essential to be precise if your work is original or not for copyright infringement reasons.

-Now open your post or page in WordPress and in your favorite page editor add an HTML block (do not chose “embed”), then just copy and paste the code you just got from Noteflight:
+Now open your post or page in WordPress, and in your favorite page editor, add an HTML block (do not choose “embed”), then copy and paste the code you just got from Noteflight:

 Alternatively, you can share a link to your score by selecting a “copy link to score” from the “share menu” in the “Score details” on the right panel.
 You can check my great score here!

-If you want to learn more about Noteflight, read on the comprehensive review for which I have spent hours testing this great platform.
+If you want to learn more about Noteflight, read the comprehensive review of the hours I have spent testing this great platform.

 With flat.io